After "The Silence of the Dogs" next door, I left Bellingham on

 Lewis and Clark's 1806 winter encampment (left) and the mouth of the Columbia River (right).

-Above center: Heading down the Oregon coast.
+Above right: Heading down the Oregon coast.
 I ate lunch and enjoyed the view here at Yachats, one of my

 favorite stops on the central coast.